Motorcycles

 In 1953 Jack Ehret, third owner of that Black Lightning, pushes it up to 233 km/h, surpassing the previous Australian record by 35 km/h.
 Ehret maintained his Black Lightning in very good condition through a sparing use until he sold it in 1999.

-This Black Lightning is for sale by Bonhams on January 25 in Las Vegas, lot 131.
+This Black Lightning was sold for $ 930K by Bonhams on January 25, 2018, lot 131.
 It had been restarted in 2014 by a specialist of the former brand.
 The removed parts and the original sidecar are joined to the lot.

 The British brand Vincent HRD introduces in 1948 the Series C that resolutely focuses to the class of the sport motorcycles, competing with BMW.
 The Black Shadow of the Series C is the high end for the road.
 It meets a great success with 1507 units produced in four years.